Schmavery/facebook-chat-api/DOCS.md

   - `["ARCHIVED", "unread"]`
   - `["PENDING", "unread"]`
   - `["OTHER", "unread"]`

 *if you find something new, let us know*

-* `callback(err, list)`: Callback called when the query is done (either with an error or with a proper result). `list` is of type _array_ and contains objects with the following properties:
+* `callback(err, list)`: Callback called when the query is done (either with an error or with a proper result). `list` is an *array* with objects with the following properties:

 __Thread list__